 Topics include online cybersecurity awareness, cryptography, device security, device and network privacy, wireshark, iptables, sqlmap and Raspberry Pi 3 will be taught in class, from which students will be exposed to several cyberesecurity first principles.

-The GenCyber program at Boise State University is designed for secondary education teachers in Southwest Idaho and the Boise area to:
+The GenCyber Teacher Camp at Boise State University was designed for secondary education teachers in Southwest Idaho and the Boise area to: